Alexander Armstrong: Personal life

-Politics
+Political views

-In an interview with The Independent in March 2012, Armstrong spoke of his support for the rural campaigning organisation the Countryside Alliance, saying "I'd like people to be honest about what they don't like about country sports because if it's actually the people you don't like, then I'd much rather they would actually just say that."
+In an interview with The Independent in March 2012, Armstrong spoke of his support for the rural campaigning organisation the Countryside Alliance, saying: "I'd like people to be honest about what they don't like about country sports because if it's actually the people you don't like, then I'd much rather they would actually just say that."
 He has appeared in their advertisements and magazine to promote countryside shooting.
 He said that his family had traditionally voted for the Liberal Democrats.
 Armstrong described himself as a "floating voter", stating "I'm not greatly impressed by party politics, but I am by individual people.
 I'm a centrist, and very suspicious of any tribalism."

 In August 2014, Armstrong was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

-In 2017, Armstrong urged the UK government to do more to support music education and therapy, saying "in the weft and weave of politics I think these sorts of human stories get shoved to one side, but we have to make sure they are right up front and centre.
+In 2017, Armstrong urged the UK Government to do more to support music education and therapy, saying "in the weft and weave of politics I think these sorts of human stories get shoved to one side, but we have to make sure they are right up front and centre.
 It's not all about Brexit."

+In 2020, Armstrong signed a letter in support of the LGB Alliance, to "stand in solidarity" with JK Rowling.

+In 2024, Armstrong voiced his opposition to tax being placed on private schools, saying that he wants the best for his children.
+In the same interview, he voiced opposition to inheritance tax being placed on farmers, saying: "We're farmers, of farming stock.
+We're very much affected [by the changes]."